 If your child needs to take medication at school, you are required to send a completed Medicine Authorization Form signed by you and the health care provider with the medication each school year.
 Medication must be in the original prescription bottle, and administered by school personnel.
 All medications must be stored in the main office, as students are not allowed to carry with them any form of medication, unless they have a signed Medical Authorization Form and have met with the district nurse.
-If a child is experiencing symptoms such as a headache, school personnel cannot administer over the counter medication unless parents/guardians have completed the Medical Authorization Form and supplied the medication.
+If a child is experiencing symptoms such as a headache, school personnel cannot administer over the counter medication.
 The Medicine Authorization Form can be found on the school's website on the district nurse link.
 Distributing medication to classmates is grounds for suspension and possible expulsion.